zampino/exnn/README.md

 # EXNN ![travis](https://travis-ci.org/zampino/exnn.svg)
-_Evolutive Neural Networks framework à la G.I.Sher written in Elixir_
+_Evolutive Neural Networks framework à la G.Sher written in Elixir_

 # Preliminary Notice
-The work presented here is _strongly_ influenced by the seminal book [Handbook of Neuroevolution Through Erlang](http://www.springer.com/de/book/9781461444626) by Gene I. Sher, which is a vast source of inspiring concepts and thoughts on the topic.
+The work presented here is _strongly_ influenced by the seminal book [Handbook of Neuroevolution Through Erlang](http://www.springer.com/de/book/9781461444626) by Gene I.Sher, which is a vast source of inspiring concepts and thoughts on the topic.

-Needless to say, all erlang-specific concepts and the algorithmic toolsets are to be credited the author of the book.
+Needless to say, the choice for specific algorithmic toolsets and the overall strategy are to be credited the author of the book.
+On the other hand I tried to give the whole system a modular and configurable approach exploiting Elixir/OTP idioms and their expressive power.
-In a later section I will outline on which aspects of the code I can claim as original.

-I tried to not just translate from Erlang the code examples in the book, but went through the effort of exploiting (and learning!) both Elixir/OTP idioms and their expressive power along with the basics of unsupervised learning algorithms.

 At present this library is
 in a very early stage,